CalValmar/Stream-pdf/EN/README.md

 # Stream PDF 🇬🇧

 This project is a Python script  designed for analyzing and extracting data from PDF files, with a focus in digital forensics, steganography, and CTF (Capture The Flag) challenges.
-I developed this script myself for the purpose of solving a RootMe challenge → [https://www.root-me.org/en/Challenges/Steganography/PDF-Embedded/](PDF Embedded).
+I developed this script myself for the purpose of solving a RootMe challenge [PDF-Embedded](https://www.root-me.org/en/Challenges/Steganographie/PDF-Embedded).

 Key features of the script include: